awsdocs/amazon-rekognition-developer-guide/doc_source/API_KinesisVideoStream.md

 # KinesisVideoStream<a name="API_KinesisVideoStream"></a>

-Kinesis video stream stream that provides the source streaming video for a Rekognition Video stream processor\.
+Kinesis video stream stream that provides the source streaming video for a Amazon Rekognition Video stream processor\.
 For more information, see [CreateStreamProcessor](API_CreateStreamProcessor.md)\.

 ## Contents<a name="API_KinesisVideoStream_Contents"></a>